practicalli-johnny/clojure-webapps-deprecated-archive/overview/features.md

 ## Concurrent Programming

-  Thread'ed code is much safe when you dont change state (eg. immutable state).
+  Threaded code is much safe when you don't change state (eg. immutable state).
 Clojure is stateless by default.

-  Clojure helps you scale your applications by with a parrallel procssing approach, as you can run functions over immutable datastructures without conflict.
+  Clojure helps you scale your applications by with a parallel processing approach, as you can run functions over immutable data structures without conflict.

 ## Hosted on the JVM